uptrace/opentelemetry-go-extra/otelzap/README.md

     "github.com/uptrace/opentelemetry-go-extra/otelzap"
 )

-// Wrap zap logger to extend Zap with the API that accepts a context.Context. log := otelzap.New(zap.L())
+// Wrap zap logger to extend Zap with API that accepts a context.Context. log := otelzap.New(zap.L())

 // And then pass ctx to propagate the span.